kroxylicious/kroxylicious/DEV_GUIDE.md

 * [extract-markdown-fencedcodeblocks.sh](./scripts/extract-markdown-fencedcodeblocks.sh) extracts fenced code blocks from a Markdown document.
 The list of commands is sent to stdout.
-The script also understands a non-standard extension to the fenced code-block declaration: `adjunct` assignments are treated as an additional command that will proceed the command specified by fenced code-block.
-This can be used to pass shell comments to provide some narration.
+The script also understands a non-standard extension to the fenced code-block declaration: `prompt` assignments are treated as a comment that will proceed the command specified by fenced code-block.
+This can be used to provide narration.
   ````
      Lorem ipsum dolor sit amet
-     ```shell { adjunct="# let's install the starnet client" }
+     ```shell { prompt="let's install the starnet client" }
         dnf install starnet-client
      ```
   ````